tpaschalis/tpaschalis.github.io/_posts/2021-01-22-four-years-later.markdown

 ### Parting words

-I hope that 2021 brings you peace, prosperity, health and happiness to you and your families.
+I hope that 2021 brings peace, prosperity, health and happiness to you and your families.
 Let's all try to make the world a better place, one step at a time, one good deed at a time.

 I really appreciate you taking the time to be here, on this journey.